 In In re Liquid Aluminum Sulfate Antitrust Litigation, MDL 2687 (D. N.J.), Nussbaum Law Group is on the Direct Purchaser Plaintiffs’ Steering Committee in a case alleging bid rigging and overcharging by some of the country’s largest chemical manufacturers.
 The case is ongoing but the direct purchaser plaintiffs have already obtained settlements in excess of $50 million that are at various stages in the court approval process.

 In First Impressions Salon, Inc., et al. v.
 National Milk Producers Federation, No. 13-cv-454 (S.D.
 Ill.), Nussbaum Law Group is part of the leadership team representing a certified class of purchasers against some of the country’s largest milk manufacturing co-operatives who, plaintiffs allege, unlawfully conspired to raise cheese and butter prices.

 In In re Actos Direct Purchaser Antitrust Litigation¸ No. 15-cv-03278 (S.D.N.Y.), Nussbaum Law Group is a court-appointed interim co-lead class counsel for a proposed class of direct purchasers of Actos and Actoplus who allege they paid more for those products as a result of Defendants’ scheme to delay generic competition.

-Nussbaum Law Group represents each of three daily traders in treasury bonds in In re Treasury Securities Auction Antitrust Litigation, MDL 2673 (S.D.N.Y.), in which plaintiffs allege that over two dozen of the world’s largest banks conspired to fix and manipulate the markets for a variety of marketable debt instruments sold by the United States Department of Treasury.
+In In re Treasury Securities Auction Antitrust Litigation, MDL 2673 (S.D.N.Y.), Nussbaum Law Group represents various large treasury bond traders who allege that over two dozen of the world’s largest banks conspired to fix and manipulate the markets for a variety of debt instruments sold by the United States Department of Treasury.